Listen to the story

 My shoulders shuddered, and my head rattled as I dunked my face into my palms and bawled my eyes out.

 Two days later, a lawyer arrived at the farm.
-He told me that mom named me as the beneficiary to the estate.
+He told me that Mom named me the beneficiary to the estate.

 I walked outside and looked at the land, animals and amenities.
 I had everything I ever dreamt of: tranquillity, stability, a home, food and a bright future, yet I felt I had nothing because the person I loved the most was no longer by my side.